-Tubal ligation is a permanent method of contraception, also known as female sterilisation, which involves blocking both fallopian tubes, preventing the passage of eggs (ova) to the uterus, thereby preventing pregnancy.
+Tubal ligation is a permanent method of contraception, also known as ‘having your tubes tied’.
+It involves blocking both fallopian tubes, preventing the passage of eggs (ova) to the uterus, thereby preventing pregnancy.

 You will need a referral from your GP to access tubal ligation services at our clinic.
 Details for your GP on how to do this can be found on our page for doctors and includes referral templates to facilitate.